nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 --8<-- "unconfirmed-information.md"
     The balance is obtained from the frontier, which may be unconfirmed.
 As long as you follow the [guidelines](/integration-guides/key-management/#transaction-order-and-correctness), you can rely on the **balance** for the purposes of creating transactions for this account.
 If the frontier is never confirmed, then the blocks that proceed it will also never be confirmed.

+    If you need only details for confirmed blocks, use the `include_confirmed` option below and referenced the `confirmed_*` fields added in to the response.

 **Request:**
 ```json
 {